 These 10 stocks on our list are worth looking at because of their strong financials, including strong revenue growth and profitability, or at least an obvious path to profitability.

-3. Valley National Bancorp: The Morristown, New Jersey-based, company is the main subsidiary of Valley National Bancorp.
-It’s a regional bank with over $62 billion in assets.
+- Valley National Bancorp: The Morristown, New Jersey-based, company is the main subsidiary of Valley National Bancorp.
+It’s a regional bank with more than $62 billion in assets.
 Its branches and commercial banking offices are across New Jersey, New York, Florida, Alabama, California and Illinois.

-10. SIGA Technologies: The New York City-based company develops and sells pharmaceutical products for the antiviral treatment of smallpox, monkeypox, cowpox, and vaccinia complications.
+- SIGA Technologies: The New York City-based pharmaceutical company develops and sells products for the antiviral treatment of smallpox, monkeypox, cowpox, and vaccinia complications.

 An in-depth look at these stocks under $10 with high potential